wagdav/thewagner.net/content/2020-02-29-Parallel-mindset.markdown

 With automatic memory management we stopped using `malloc` and `free`.
-To automate parallelism we need restrict our programming style and give up sequential programming language artifacts from sixties.
+To automate parallelism we need restrict our programming style and give up sequential programming language artifacts from the sixties.

 ## Accidentally complex